Welcome to Lion of Judah,

 Both the Bible and the Quran also refer to this “Jesus/Isa” in their descriptions as the “Word of God”; in the Quran, He is additionally called „the Spirit of God”; for Christians, this Spirit of God, the Holy Spirit, is another, the third person of the ”trinity” of God.

-But precisely because of this contrast between what should be and what is, each and every one of these countless sacrifices represents a sad reason for us—a reason why, for us as Christians in “Lion of Judah” (another name for Jesus from the last book of the Bible, Revelation) is not primarily about any religious worldview or philosophy, but first and foremost about the most important question for us humans—and consequently about the implications thereof:
+But precisely because of this contrast between what should be and what is, each and every one of these countless sacrifices represents a sad reason for us — a reason why, for us as Christians in “Lion of Judah” (another name for Jesus from the last book of the Bible, the Revelation of Jesus Christ) is not primarily about any religious worldview or philosophy, but first and foremost about the most important question for us humans — and consequently about the implications thereof:

 Why do we exist here at all — and what comes after?